PUM14-GutenTag/GutenTag/frontend/test/README.md

 ## Run automatic test before pushing

-All terminal commands are expected to be run from the project's frontend folder.
+All terminal commands are expected to be run from the project's root folder.

-Write the following command in the terminal:
+1. Make sure that you are running the Docker containers beforehand.

-1. `npx jest`
+2. Run `docker-compose run frontend jest` in your terminal.

 It will run all the tests in file.test.js.